ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~~~
 {: #fig-cbor-serial title="CBOR serialisation." artwork-align="center"}

-The diagnostic representation of the CBOR message is the following:
+The diagnostic representation provides insight into the structure of this serialized rule:

 ~~~~
 Deltas in entry part: